act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries-b33eff.md

 name: Page has no orientation lock specified using CSS media queries
 rule_type: atomic
 description: |
-  This rule checks that page content is not locked to any specific display orientation using CSS media queries, and the content is operable in all display orientations.
+  This rule checks that page content is not locked to any single display orientation using CSS media queries.
 accessibility_requirements:
  wcag20:1.3.4: # Orientation
   forConformance: true